linh222/context_reranking/README.md

-# CBMI 2025 Paper: Lifelog Context Retrieval
+# CBMI 2025 Paper: Multi-modal Context Reranking for Lifelog Question Answering

 This folder contains materials related to the CBMI 2025 submission on lifelog context retrieval.